 Consequences of Mental Health Shaming

-In “5 Ways You’re Shaming Mental Illness and May Not Know It,” published in HuffPost, Lindsay Holmes, a Regis College professor, wrote about mental health shaming’s negative impacts on those who need care.
+In “5 Ways You’re Shaming Mental Illness and May Not Know It,” published in HuffPost, Shari Harding, a Regis College professor, wrote about mental health shaming’s negative impacts on those who need care.

 When people speak of mental illness in such a way that makes it sound as if it’s more of a character flaw rather than a serious condition, two things tend to happen.
 First, those who are experiencing mental health disorders become less inclined to seek treatment.
 Second, it trivializes the real effects that disorders like schizophrenia, bipolar disorder, and depression can have.

 Experts warn that many people unwittingly engage in mental health shaming.
 For example, suggesting a highly organized friend suffers from obsessive-compulsive disorder (OCD) only downplays the condition’s seriousness.

 Similarly, making comments about being too depressed to go out because a favorite character was written out of a TV show minimizes the effects that major depressive disorder can have on someone’s life.

 Mental health professionals suggest that being aware of one’s language is essential in helping to combat stigma.

 Insulting and mental health shaming

 Many people have experienced times when a friend, roommate, or family member has called a few too many times, but referring to that person as “crazy” or “psycho” tends to perpetuate inaccuracies about mental illness.

 Another expert interviewed in the HuffPost article indicated that using off-the-cuff remarks to insult someone, which frequently happens in sports and politics and sometimes among children, furthers the misconception that people who have mental illness should be feared.